-The Centre works to achieve this by:
+The Centre works to achieve this in three ways:

 The Centre does not provide legal advice or legal assistance, or refer individuals to pro bono lawyers.
 Individual case referrals are directed to appropriate legal services, including pro bono referral schemes & organisations which exist in all states and territories of Australia.

 The Centre promotes and supports pro bono as an adviser, advocate, researcher, broker and resource provider.
 If you need information, advice or assistance in setting up a pro bono program or on any other issue related to pro bono legal assistance in Australia please contact us or refer to our publications and resources.

 For more information on the Centre’s current strategies and recent activities, please refer to:

 In June 2001 the National Pro Bono Task Force, established by the Attorney-General of Australia, the Hon Daryl Williams AM QC MP, provided its Report.

 The Task Force, headed by Prof David Weisbrot, then President of the Australian Law Reform Commission, strongly recommended the establishment of: